marowid/presentations/MTL_Whitepaper.md

 - Without globally recognized standards,the expansion of RFID and M2M solutions to the Internet of Things cannot reach a global scale
 - Clarification on the requirements for a unique global identification, naming and resolver is needed.
 Lack of convergence of the definition of common reference models, reference architecture for the future networks

+This however can be addressed by our approach of basing on the model exports to share learnings between sites instead of raw data.

 ### Complexity
 - building MTL solution requires very good knowledge about latest cloud services, combined with experience in machine learning, complex visualizations and industry knowledge
 - there are not many experienced vendors providing necesary competences and out of the box solutions will not exist any time soon due to too scattered market of IoT suppliers
 - making a project including couple of components or a single asset digital twin is something you can build as an MVP in couple of weeks but a full system or process digital twin, having all equipment conected and all relevant ML components implemented can take 2-3 years

+Thanks to using cloud services we can avoid a lot of this complexity, as many different components of MTL are offered by major vendors as managed sercices.

 ### It's brand new
 - MTL is a new concept, as it's enabled by the latest cloud services, and advancements in Machine Learning that were released in the begining of 2019